adaltas/node-nikita/src/core/cache.coffee.md

 *   `cache_local` (boolean)
     Apply to SSH mode, treat the cache file and directories as local from where the command is used instead of over SSH.
-*   `target` (string | boolean)
-    Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
-If a string is provided, it will be the cache path.
-    By default: basename of source
 *   `fail` (boolean)
     Send an error if the HTTP response code is invalid.
 Similar to the curl option of the same name.